laataiasu/laataiasu.github.io/content/post/2023-10-02-the-stagnation-of-LDK/index.md

 ![ss_ajaib](https://storage.googleapis.com/finansialku_media/wordpress_media/2020/06/44457832-terbaru-dari-ajaib-ss-05b-finansialku.jpg)

-, with many customizable metrics, to classify Muslims in Indonesia, their presentations, contributions, conflicts, and scandals, their relationships with political parties, and so on.
+, with many customizable metrics, to classify Muslims in [[Indonesia]], their presentations, contributions, conflicts, and scandals, their relationships with political parties, and so on.
 Not limited to just social media trends like https://pers.droneemprit.id/ from @ismailfahmi, but any form of event.

 But I think it's worth considering since most students struggle academically, so it's understandable they need an organization to refresh and enjoy for a while.
 So it's just my problem then.